CSCfi/csc-user-guide/FAQ.md

 * This will start a web server on your computer listening on port 8000.
 Go to the url [http://127.0.0.1:8000/](http://127.0.0.1:8000/) with your browser to get a preview of the documentation.
 * Note, some parts of the website will not be properly formatted in a local build, for example the What's new section, as there are some scripts that are automatically run only when the commits are pushed

-### Using the preview feature for active branches hosted on Rahti
-   * A full preview for ongoing work is available for all branches: https://csc-guide-preview.rahtiapp.fi/origin/
-   * Select your branch from the list to get a preview of your version of Docs CSC
-   * Note, currently absolute internal links formatted as e.g. `/support/accessibility/` don't work in the preview, but they will work on docs.csc.fi.

 ## How and who should I ask to review my PR?